ska-sa/katgpucbf/doc/fgpu.design.rst

    real signal into a complex signal, the subsampling factor is twice the decimation factor.

-The first three steps are implemented by a new "digital down-conversion" ("DDC") kernel.
+The first three steps are implemented by a "digital down-conversion" ("DDC") kernel.
 This is applied to each input chunk, after copying the head of the following chunk to the tail of the chunk.
 This does lead to redundant down-conversion in the overlap region, and could potentially be optimised.